badascii/Dotameter/README.md

+## Dotameter.com

-## Dota 2 Stat Tracking site
+### Dota 2 stats done right

-This app implements Valve's Dota 2 API to compile comprehensive stats on individual users as well as the health of the overall game.
+This app implements Valve's Dota 2 API to compile comprehensive statistics on individual players and teams as well as all of the in-game heroes and game modes.

+*Deep, meaningful stats empower players with cutting edge Dota 2 knowledge *Interactive charts and graphs bring the numbers to life *Customizable user experience with searching, filters, and instant access to personal profile